Should the Timing of Inspections be Predictable?: Online appendix: Additional proofs

 \paragraph{Remaining deviations} It remains to check that if the principal uses the exponential policy with hazard rate $\g^\ast$, then it is optimal for the agent to work until the inspection.
-Since the distribution of inspections is memoryless, the only relevant state variable is the agent's belief, denoted $q$, that the state is $0$.
+Since the distribution of time until the next inspection is memoryless, the only state variable is the agent's belief $q_t$ that $\th_t = 0$.
 The agent's belief evolves according to the differential equation

 The HJB equation reads

 We verify that this HJB equation is solved by the function

 Plug in this value function, write $\l_a = \l_1 a +\l_0 (1 - a)$, and substitute in the expression for $\g^\ast$ from \cref{res:high_recovery_exponential}.
 Simplify to get